Doritos Logo

 Doritos LogoDoritos Logo PNG

 The Doritos logo is like scalding chips, the bright taste of which is impossible to refuse.
-Sharpness, the abundance of seasonings, and crunchy corn base, which is indicated by the emblem, make the snack a favorite snack in the United States.
+Sharpness, abundant seasonings, and the crunchy corn base, as indicated by the emblem, make the snack a favorite in the United States.

 Doritos: Brand overview

-Doritos are corn tortilla chips flavored with cheese, peppers, and other flavorings.
-Before they became a well-known brand, they originated at the Tex-Mex restaurant in Disneyland, where chefs cut up and fried old tortillas to be sold in a mouthwatering new form.
+Doritos are corn tortilla chips with cheese, peppers, and other flavorings.
+Before they became a well-known brand, they originated at the Tex-Mex restaurant in Disneyland, where chefs cut up old tortillas and fried them into a mouthwatering new form.
 This snack proved very popular because it resembled a Mexican dish.
 Thus began the mass production of Doritos, first regionally (in 1964) and two years later nationally.

 Meaning and History